jvlahos/coding-standards/README.md

 * Always place `@extend` statements on the first line of a declaration block.
 * Place `@include` statements at a sensible spot in the relevant ruleset group.
-* Nest [psuedo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) and media queries at the end of the declaration block, separated from other properties with an empty new line.

 ##### Example: